wp-plugins/auto-featured-image-from-title/readme.txt

 == Upgrade Notice ==

-Upgrade if you received a fatal error having to do with the color picker when trying to install
+Upgrade if you want to disable auto image creation for pages or posts